West Wallsend

 Educational outcomes in West Wallsend fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The university qualification rate in the area is 13.0%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most prevalent at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
-Vocational credentials are held by 46.5% of residents aged 15 and above, with advanced diplomas at 10.2% and certificates at 36.3%.
-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
+The area's university qualification rate is 13.0%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 46.5% of residents aged 15+ holding vocational credentials - advanced diplomas (10.2%) and certificates (36.3%).

 Frequently Asked Questions - Education